eisedevries/PDF-Study-Tagger/README.md

 | Ctrl+A | Select all text on page |

 ## Mouse controls
-- Page View: Click and drag to select text
+- Page View: Click and drag to select text.
-- Sidebar: Click to jump, Ctrl or Shift+Click to select multiple pages
+- Sidebar: Click to jump, Ctrl or Shift+Drag to select multiple pages.
-- Timeline: Click to jump to a page
+- Timeline: Click to jump to a page.
-- Filter Area: Toggle which tag colors are shown
+- Filter Area: Toggle which tag colors are shown.

 ## Tag saving
 Tags are saved automatically to [your_pdf_name]_pdf-tagger-sav.json in the same folder as your PDF.